-- [30] An act the grounds for which lie in the ideal part of my individual nature is free.
-Every other act, whether done under the compulsion of nature or under the obligation imposed by a moral norm, is unfree. - [31] That man alone is free who in every moment of his life is able to obey only himself.
-A moral act is my act only when it can be called free in this sense. - [32] Action on the basis of freedom does not exclude, but include, the moral laws.
+An act the grounds for which lie in the ideal part of my individual nature is free.
+Every other act, whether done under the compulsion of nature or under the obligation imposed by a moral norm, is unfree.

+That man alone is free who in every moment of his life is able to obey only himself.
+A moral act is my act only when it can be called free in this sense.
+So far we are concerned here with the presuppositions under which an act of will is felt to be free; the sequel will show how this purely ethical concept of freedom is realised in the essential nature of man.

+Action on the basis of freedom does not exclude, but include, the moral laws.
 It only shows that it stands on a higher level than actions which are dictated by these laws.
 Why should my act serve the general good less well when I do it from pure love of it, than when I perform it because it is a duty to serve the general good?
 The concept of duty excludes freedom, because it will not acknowledge the right of individuality, but demands the subjection of individuality to a general norm.
-Freedom of action is conceivable only from the standpoint of Ethical Individualism. - [33] But how about the possibility of social life for men, if each aims only at asserting his own individuality?
-This question expresses yet another objection on the part of Moralism.
+Freedom of action is conceivable only from the standpoint of Ethical Individualism.

+But how about the possibility of social life for men, if each aims only at asserting his own individuality?
+This question expresses yet another objection on the part of Moralism wrongly understood.
 The Moralist believes that a social community is possible only if all men are held together by a common moral order.
-This shows that the Moralist does not understand the community of the world of ideas.
-He does not realize that the world of ideas which inspires me is no other than that which inspires my fellow-men.
+This shows that the Moralist does not 168 understand the community of the world of He does not realise that the world of ideas which inspires me is no other than that which inspires my fellow-men.
+This identity is, indeed, but a conclusion from our experience of the world.
+However, it cannot be anything else.
+For if we could recognise it in any other way than by observation, it would follow that universal norms, not individual experience, were dominant in its sphere.
+Individuality possible only if every individual knows others only through individual observation.
 I differ from my neighbour, not at all because we are living in two entirely different mental worlds, but because from our common world of ideas we receive different intuitions.
 He desires to live out his intuitions, I mine.
-If we both draw our intuitions really from the world of ideas, and do not obey mere external impulses (physical or moral), then we can not but meet one another in striving for the same aims, in having the same intentions.
+If we both draw our intuitions really from the world of ideas, and do not obey mere external impulses (physical or moral), then we cannot but meet one another in striving for the same aims, in having the same intentions.
 A moral misunderstanding, a clash of aims, is impossible between men who are free.
 Only the morally unfree who blindly follow their natural instincts or the commands of duty, turn their backs on their neighbours, if these do not obey the same instincts and the same laws as themselves.
-Live and let live is the fundamental principle of the free man.
-He knows no "ought."
-How he shall will in any given case will be determined for him by his faculty of ideas.
+To live in love of action and to let live in understanding of the other's volition, this is the fundamental maxim of the free man.
+He knows no other "ought" than that with which his will intuitively puts itself 169 in harmony.
+How he shall will in any given case, that will be determined for him by the range of his ideas.